jirou97/Diploma-PhishTrap/README.md

 The features and their explanation can be found [here](http://83.212.77.114:8080/) under the tab features.

 ### Website
 We have developed the website using Flask, providing simple and easy mode for interaction.
-Just enter the url, the click on search button to see the prediction.
+Just enter the URL, the click on search button to see the prediction.
 User can also see the probabilities provided by each classifier.
 Website can be found [here](http://83.212.77.114:8080/)